-The Community Relations Office is the public relations and outreach arm of the Mayor's Office, which responds to citizens' questions and connects the public to a multitude of resources and services offered by city government.
+The External Affairs Office is outreach arm of the Mayor's Office, which connects the public to a multitude of resources and services offered by city government.
 Special projects, assistance in coordinating publicity for community events on NLRTV (closed access channel) and mainstream media, and connecting citizens with vital community service agencies providing public assistance is provided through this office.
 The department serves as a liaison between public and private entities working together for the common good.

 Curbside Recycling Waste Management provides curbside collection in North Little Rock of clean paper products, glass, aluminum, plastic bottles, and cans.
 For more information, call Waste Management at 570-1255.

 Recycling Drop Off Centers McCain and North Hills at Kroger Saturday only 7am-12 noon.

 Plastic Bag Recycling-Sack It To Us Just place all your clean and empty plastic grocery/retail store bags and dry cleaner garment bags into (1) plastic bag, tie off and place in your home recycling bin.